Skip to main content

 FAQs about Cash ISAs

-As of 2024, you can save into more than one Cash ISA in a year with different providers.
-Some providers will also allow you to open more than one Cash ISA with the same provider in a single year.
+As of 2024, you can save into more than one cash ISA in a year with different providers.
+Some providers will also allow you to open more than one cash ISA with the same provider in a single year.

-You must be aged 18 or over to open an adult Cash ISA.
 Click here for our guide to Junior ISAs.

 No, ISAs can only be held in a single name.
+The tax-free benefits are attached to an individual and cannot be shared.

-Reviewed January 2026.
+Reviewed August 2026.

 Back to top of screen